AztecProtocol/aztec-packages/docs/docs/guides/smart_contracts/writing_contracts/initializers.md

 You can set multiple functions as an initializer function simply by annotating each of them with `#[aztec(initializer)]`.
 You can then decide which one to call when you are deploying the contract.

+Calling any one of the functions annotated with `#[aztec(initializer)]` will mark the contract as initialized.

+See [this page of the protocol specs](../../../protocol-specs/contract-deployment/instances.md#initialization) for more info about what marking a function as initialized means.

 To see an initializer in action, check out the [Counter Contract Tutorial](../../../tutorials/contract_tutorials/counter_contract.md).